orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it? - ; compression

 Compression
-Allows for a generalization of geodesic (partially)
-- One could simply see it as additional resources, capabilities, function, however one wants to define it.
-It generally can (and should) alter possible compression for anything that follows.
-- Any function or structural access poses limitations and offers functions ; non-trivial superpositions curvature and noncompressability ; tweet ([[Jonathan Gorard]])
+ curvature and noncompressability ; tweet ([[Jonathan Gorard]])

 - [ ] Against forgetting/violation/inconsistencies